-All students are expected to submit assignments that represent their own original work, and that have been prepared specifically for the course or section for which they have been submitted.
+This course will follow the expectations for academic integrity as stated in the USC Student Handbook.
+All students are expected to submit assignments that are original work and prepared specifically for the course/section in this academic term.
 You may not submit work written by others or "recycle" work prepared for other courses without obtaining written permission from the instructor(s).
+Students suspected of engaging in academic misconduct will be reported to the Office of Academic Integrity.

-Other violations of academic integrity include, but are not limited to, cheating, plagiarism, fabrication (e.g., falsifying data), collusion, knowingly assisting others in acts of academic dishonesty, and any act that gains or is intended to gain an unfair academic advantage.
+Other violations of academic misconduct include, but are not limited to, cheating, plagiarism, fabrication (e.g., falsifying data), knowingly assisting others in acts of academic dishonesty, and any act that gains or is intended to gain an unfair academic advantage.